Volunteer Refugee Project in Italy

 Volunteering with Refugees and Migrants in Italy

 Projects Abroad has partnered with local organizations operating in southern Italy to work directly with refugees and migrants.
-We have placements in and around Calabria, including the small town of Camini.
+We have placements in the town of Camini, where you will focus on helping refugees integrate into Italian culture and with local people.

 - Working in a reception center to assist unaccompanied minors from Africa and the Middle East with integration into a new culture